X-ray properties of high-richness CAMIRA clusters in the Hyper Suprime-Cam Subaru Strategic Program field: Analysis

 \subsection{Centroid determination}

 The X-ray centroid of each cluster was determined from the mean of the photon distribution in an aperture circle of radius $R_{500}$.
 This analysis used the 0.4--2.3~keV EPIC composite image (one image pixel is 5\arcsec).
 Here, $R_{500}$ was calculated by substituting $\hat{N}_{\rm mem}$ in Table~\ref{tbl:sample} in the $R-\hat{N}_{\rm mem}$ relation, which was deduced from the $R-T$ relation \citep{Arnaud05} and the $T-\hat{N}_{\rm mem}$ relation \citep{Oguri18}.
 Starting with the optical center, we iterated the centroid search until its position converged within 5\arcsec.
-If contaminating point sources remained in the circle, we excluded the region centered at the sources and the region symmetric to them so as not to affect the above calculation.
+If contaminating point sources remained in the circle, we excluded the region centered at the sources and their symmetric positions with respect to the centroid determined by the previous iteration so as not to affect the centroid determination \citep{Ota04}.
 The result is listed in Table~\ref{tbl:sample}.
-The offset between X-ray centroid and BCG position is presented in section~\ref{subsec:centroidshift}.
+The offset between X-ray centroid and BCG position is presented in section~\ref{subsec:centroidoffset}.